Civil

 Obama cancelled Constellation because it was unaffordable.
 He saw no need to return to the Moon’s surface and instead set a goal of sending humans to orbit (not land on) Mars in the 2030s, with an Asteroid Redirect Mission (ARM) by 2025 as a steppingstone.
 Congress did not agree, however, and in the 2010 NASA Authorization Act directed NASA to build a big new rocket anyway, the Space Launch System (SLS), and a crew spacecraft.
 NASA kept the Orion program, so during the Obama Administration efforts continued to build systems to enable human spaceflight beyond low Earth orbit.
 The main differences from Bush’s Constellation program was the destination and timeline: Mars by the 2030s, not the Moon by 2020.

-Trump had reestablished the White House National Space Council on June 30, 2017.
-The National Space Council was created in the 1989 NASA Authorization Act and implemented by President George H.W.
+Initially, NASA focused on getting astronauts back on the Moon by 2028, but in the middle of the Trump Administration, on March 26, 2019, plans were upended again.
+Vice President Mike Pence, in his role as Chair of the White House National Space Council, announced he was accelerating the timeline and directed NASA to land “the first woman and the next man” on the Moon by 2024, the end of a second Trump term if he won reelection.
+Trump had reestablished the National Space Council on June 30, 2017.
+It was created in the 1989 NASA Authorization Act and implemented by President George H.W.
 Bush in an April 20, 1989 Executive Order.
-By law, the Space Council is chaired by the Vice President, and Dan Quayle was its chairman throughout Bush’s term.
-Presidents Clinton, George W. Bush, and Obama chose not to fund or staff the Council, using the National Security Council and Office of Science and Technology Policy to develop space policy instead.)
+By law, the Space Council is chaired by the Vice President and Dan Quayle was its chairman throughout Bush’s term.
+Presidents Clinton, George W. Bush, and Obama chose not to fund or staff the Council, however, using the National Security Council and Office of Science and Technology Policy to develop space policy instead.
+Trump decided to reinstate the Space Council and it was very active across the civil, commmercial, and national security space sectors under Pence’s leadership.

-Obama’s Early Years: NASA’s FY2010, FY2011 and FY2012 BUDGETS
+OBAMA’S EARLY YEARS: NASA’s FY2010, FY2011 and FY2012 Budgets

 President Obama’s first budget request for NASA was for FY2010.
 The request was $18.686 billion.
 Final funding for NASA was incorporated into the FY2010 Consolidated Appropriations Act, which provided $18.724 billion for the agency.